- Download our Moving to Paris Guide (PDF)

 + PRO: An excellent work-life balance

-Expats looking for professional advancement in Paris won’t have to forgo having a life outside the office in order to climb the career ladder.
-The workweek in France is capped at 35 hours and the minimum annual leave allowance is five weeks, which is generous in comparison to many other countries.
+If you’re looking for professional advancement in Paris, you won’t have to forgo having a life outside the office in order to climb the career ladder.
+The workweek in France is capped at 35 hours, and the minimum annual leave allowance is five weeks, which is generous in comparison to many other countries.
+French workplace culture strongly separates professional and personal time, with after-hours emails generally frowned upon.

 - CON: The language barrier

-Paris is a cosmopolitan city and while it’s possible to find a job without speaking fluent French, expats who have language skills will certainly have an advantage over their counterparts.
+Paris is a cosmopolitan city, and while it’s possible to find a job without speaking fluent French, you’ll certainly have an advantage if you have language skills.
 Speaking French will also make a difference when it comes to networking and forming solid professional relationships with colleagues.
+Many international companies choose Paris as their French base, creating opportunities for English-speaking professionals, especially in tech, finance, and creative industries.

 Kids, family and education in Paris